Find a Roblox camp near you

 Through Roblox camp, kids deepen their appreciation of the mechanics of game development and programming.
 Roblox scripting is an ideal introduction to the world of coding.
 In a camp setting, they’re committed to growing these skills, and from there, they can branch out to other languages.

 Learning in this setting goes beyond the game platform, as well.
 They also learn social skills, develop independence, grow in curiosity and other character traits, as well as reaping many other typical benefits of summer camp.
 Of course, along the way, they're also having lots of fun indulging in an activity they’re enthusiastic about.

 Other camps you might look be interested in

-Roblox is important both as a technology camp and as an educational camp, two types of camps on our site that offer a great variety of opportunities.
+Roblox is important both as a technology camp and as an academic camp, two types of camps on our site that offer a great variety of opportunities.
 Kids who like the Roblox platform will also find it part of the curriculum of closely related camps whose focus may be only slightly lateral from this.
 Here’s a look at some related types of camps that may also be appealing:

 Lego camp gives kids hands-on experience building, learning, and creating with this perpetually popular toy, in the structured learning environment of camp.